-Both tenants and landlords need to be familiar with eviction laws in Washington, DC.
-Not only can that familiarity help landlords create more effective rules and contracts for their tenants, it can ensure that tenants do not get evicted unfairly or without taking the right processes into account.
-By familiarizing yourself with DC eviction laws, you make it easier to protect your rights, both as a landlord and as a tenant.
-Here’s what you need to know.
+Both tenants and landlords need to be familiar with eviction laws in Washington, D.C.
+That familiarity can not help landlords create more effective rules and contracts for their tenants, but also ensure that tenants do not get evicted unfairly or without taking the right processes into account.
+Familiarizing yourself with D.C. eviction laws makes it easier to protect your rights, either as a landlord or as a tenant.

-1. Washington, DC Only Allows Tenants to Be Evicted for Highly Specific Reasons
+1. Washington, D.C.
+Only Allows Tenants to Be Evicted for Highly Specific Reasons

 Those reasons include: